ProjectPythia/pythia-foundations/_sources/foundations/github/what-is-github.md

 While one can freely browse GitHub repositories such as Xarray anonymously, it's necessary to log into a unique (and free) user account in order to take advantage of GitHub's full capabilities, such as:

 1. Opening Issues and Pull Requests
-1. Participate in Discussions
+1. Participating in Discussions
-1. Host your own repository
+1. Hosting your own repository

 Your next step (if you haven't already) should be to register for your free GitHub account.
-As with many online services, you will choose a user id, password, and specify an email address to use with your account.
+As with many online services, you will specify a user ID, password, and email address to use with your account.

 To do so, simply point your browser to the [GitHub sign-up page](https://github.com/join):